- Opening a youth bank account with chequing and savings features can show kids how saving and spending coexist.

 That’s why it’s essential to teach children to spend wisely.
 You can do a few things, such as take your child to the grocery store or mall with you or give them an allowance for lunch at school.
 This practice can help them set a personal budget for themselves.
 This scenario is also an excellent opportunity to teach your child about impulse spending.
 Money isn’t infinite and should be allocated wisely.

-Children might not understand that there are less fortunate people in the world or global issues that have yet to be solved, such as poverty, hunger or environmental crises.
-Supporting these issues can be a great way to teach children about the value of money and how a little bit can go a long way toward helping someone in need.
+Children might not understand that there are less fortunate people in the world.
+Philanthropy can be a fantastic way to teach children about the value of money.

-You can encourage your child to pick a cause that they care about and make a donation together.
-If the charity has resources and information, you may be able to break down how their contribution made a difference exactly.
+You can encourage your child to pick a cause that they care about and donate together.
+You may even be able to break down exactly how their contribution made a difference.

 Importance of guidance